Sports ballroom dance. Ballroom dancing

 3. Girls will need shoes with and without heels for training.

 4. Two sets of workout clothes.
-Boys will need to buy trousers and shirts, and girls - skirts and tops.
+Boys will need to buy trousers and shirts, and girls will need to buy skirts and tops.

-It is important to remember that performance outfits are made to order, and custom tailoring involves additional expenses.
+It is important to remember that outfits for performances are made to order, and custom tailoring involves additional expenses.

-If the competition is not held in your city, then you also need to include expenses for travel, accommodation and meals, and a fee for participating in the tournament.
+If the competition is not held in your city, then you also need to include expenses for travel, accommodation and food, and a fee for participation in the tournament.

 How to choose a school?

-In order to correctly determine the school and not regret the choice in the future, you need to learn as much information about it as possible.
-Stick to the following algorithm:
+In order to correctly decide on a school and not regret your choice in the future, you need to find out as much information as possible about it.
+Follow the following algorithm:

 • Find out as much as you can about the teaching staff.
-Ask where teachers have been trained and if they have special education diplomas.
+Ask where the teachers trained and if they have special education credentials.

-• Find out if they have awards, if they have been mentioned in newspapers or on the Internet.
+• Find out if they have any awards or been mentioned in the newspapers or online.

-• Do school students participate in ballroom dancing tournaments, are there famous alumni.
+• Do school students participate in ballroom dancing tournaments, are there any famous graduates.

-• Collect the opinions of the parents of the students about the school, find out the advantages and disadvantages.
+• Collect the opinions of the students' parents about the school, find out the advantages and disadvantages.

-• visit day open doors.
-So you will see the learning process from the inside, you can choose the most suitable program.
+• Visit the day open doors.
+This way you will see the learning process from the inside and will be able to choose the most suitable program.

-• See how the classes are equipped with inventory, if there is everything you need.
+• See how the classrooms are equipped with equipment and whether everything you need is there.

-• Check out the price.
-Remember that in good schools the prices are big.
+• Check out the price list.
+Remember that in good schools the prices are quite high.

 Many cities have ballroom dancing schools.
-Moscow, of course, is the leader in the number of schools, and there are plenty to choose from.
-Therefore, if you live in the capital, walk around these institutions, collect information about them.
+Moscow, of course, is the leader in the number of schools, and there is plenty to choose from.
+Therefore, if you live in the capital, visit these establishments and collect information about them.
 When choosing, you must be sure that the school suits you in all respects.

 Which were held in rooms covered with parquet.
-From a huge variety of both elite (historical and domestic) and folk dances the ballroom group included dances characterized by 2 features: all ballroom dances are paired; a couple is a man and a woman, but there are exceptions, since in England it is already customary to dance in same-sex compositions. (that is, solo)
+From a huge variety of both elite (historical and everyday) and folk dances The ballroom group includes dances characterized by 2 characteristics: all ballroom dances are paired; a couple consists of a man and a woman, but there are exceptions, since in England it is already customary to dance in same-sex groups (that is, solo)

-By "ballroom dancing" is currently meant the phrase "sports dancing" ( SBT, "sports ballroom dancing") and "dance sport".
-This is reflected in the names of various dance organizations, for example: "Moscow Federation of Dance Sports" or "Moscow Federation of Dance Sports".
+“Ballroom dancing” currently means the phrase “sports dancing” ( SBT, “sport ballroom dancing”) and “dance sport”.
+This is reflected in the names of various dance organizations, for example: “Moscow Federation of Dance Sports” or “Moscow Federation of Dance Sports”.

 Currently, ballroom dancing includes 10 different dances, divided into two programs.
-Throughout the dance world, dancesport competitions are divided into 2 programs: European (Standard, Modern or Ballroom), Latin American (Latin) or they are sometimes called a dozen dances.
-In the 1960s the USSR created its own folk program”, which included historical dances performed at balls, and competitions were held both in 2 main and in three programs, respectively.
-Two more dances - polka and trendy rock - form the fourth, additional program, which is now performed by novice dancers.
+Throughout the dance world, sports dance competitions are divided into 2 programs: European (Standard, Modern or Ballroom), Latin American (Latin) or sometimes called the ten dances.
+In the 1960s the USSR created its own " people's program", which included historical dances performed at balls, and competitions were held in both 2 main and three programs, respectively.
+Two more dances - polka and fashionable rock - form the fourth, additional program, which is now performed by beginning dancers.

 The European program includes: slow waltz (Boston), quickstep (fast foxtrot), Viennese waltz, tango, slow foxtrot.